julendiaz/rock-paper-scissors/README.md

 - [x] Make the game Rock Paper Scissors work
 - [x] Implement the "Think like a Programmer" system
 - [x] Come up with at least two different solutions for the problem
-- [ ] Implement the UI from Front-End Mentor
+- [x] Implement the UI from Front-End Mentor
+- [ ] Make it Responsive
 - [ ] Have fun

 ## Approach